desp0916/ClickstreamCollector/README.md

 ## Usage

-First, paste the following javascript code to the page you would like to collect clickstream.
+First, paste the following code to the HTML page you would like to collect clickstream.
 See <a href="demo.php">demo.php</a> for more detail.

 ``` html